 Some cars have directional tires (you can usually tell by the V-shaped tread pattern), and these can only be rotated back-to-front, front-to-back, not side-to-side.
 If your car’s front wheels and rear wheels are different sizes, you can only rotate side-to-side.
 If your tires are directional and the wheels are different sizes, the tires have to be removed from the rims and remounted, which is not really something you can do at home unless you have a tire-mounting machine.

-Most modern cars have four full-size tires and a compact spare tire, typically called a donut.
+Most modern cars have four full-size tires and a compact spare tire, typically called a donut or a space-saver.
 That donut tire should only be driven on in emergencies, but you can use it as a placeholder while rotating your tires.
 If your car has a full-size spare (meaning it’s identical to the four tires you drive on), you might want to institute a five-tire rotation so that it wears at the same rate as your other tires.
+Make sure it’s not ancient, though.

 Finally, dually pickup trucks — which have two sets of rear wheels — have their own rotation pattern.
 Again, this can vary if the front and rear wheels are different sizes, so check your owner’s manual for specific details.